skiadas/AppliedStatsCourse/notes/midterm2_study_guide.md

 # Midterm 2 Study Guide

-This midterm is about probability concepts, as well as linear modeling.
+This midterm is about key probability concepts, as well as two variable relationships and linear modeling.

 This is meant to be a representative sampling of the key concepts you will need to know, and it is not meant to be exhaustive.
-You should make sure that you are comfortable with Quizzes 4-9 and Homework Assignments 7-14.
+You should make sure that you are comfortable with Quizzes 4-7 and Homework Assignments 7-11.

 1. What graphs are appropriate when we want to examine the relationship between two variables?
 What types of variables does each apply to?
 2. What terms do we use to describe the relationship between two scalar variables?